vneelix/fdf/README.md

 # fdf
 This project is about creating a simplified 3D graphic representation of a relief landscape.

-Give a file as parameter.
-For example - ./fdf map
+- Give a file as parameter.
+For example - ./fdf map.
+- You can set the color of points in the file.
+For example - 0,0xFFFAC2 or 0,0xFFABCD24.
+- Program supported two variables of color - with alpha channel or not, 24 or 32 bits.
+- Sample file with map
+   0 0 0 0
+   0 5 5 0
+   0 5 5 0
+   0 0 0 0

 ## Control:
 - ### Movement